Your Guide to Sleep Apnea

 |During normal, unobstructed sleep,

 the airway open.

 |When these muscles relax,

-If your test shows that you suffer from sleep apnea, your doctor will likely recommend that you use a CPAP mask.
-Worn while you sleep, this device pumps a continuous flow of pressurized air into your lungs, keeping your airway open and allowing you to breathe without interruption.
+If your test shows that you suffer from sleep apnea, your doctor will likely recommend that you use a CPAP machine.
+These devices pumps a continuous flow of pressurized air into your lungs through a mask you wear during sleep.
+CPAP therapy reliably keeps the airway open, allowing you to breathe without interruption.

-CPAP is effective when used properly, but many patients find it too disruptive and stop using it.
-The most common complaints are that it’s uncomfortable to wear and makes too much noise.
+CPAP therapy is effective when used properly and regularly, but many patients find it too disruptive and stop using it.
+The most common complaints are that the mask is uncomfortable to wear and the machine makes too much noise.

-For patients who feel this way, we can customize an oral appliance to relieve your snoring and other sleep apnea symptoms.
-Silent, comfortable, and easily portable, these appliances subtly shift your lower jaw forward to keep your airway open and prevent obstruction.
+For patients with concerns like these, we provide customized oral appliances to relieve snoring and other sleep apnea symptoms.
+Silent, comfortable, and easily portable, these appliances gently shift your lower jaw forward to keep your airway open and prevent obstruction of your airway.

-We’ll also recommend that you make some lifestyle changes to maintain your health.
-This can include eating a more balanced diet, exercising regularly, and more.
-If you’re overweight, shedding those extra pounds can make a noticeable difference in your symptoms.
+We’ll also recommend lifestyle changes to help maintain your health and reduce your sleep apnea symptoms.
+These can include eating a balanced diet, exercising regularly, and more.
+If you’re overweight, shedding those extra pounds can make a noticeable difference in your condition.

 Sleep Apnea FAQs

 Sleep apnea is a sleep disorder that affects your ability to breathe consistently while you rest.
 A person’s breathing pattern is interrupted while they’re sleeping because of an obstruction in their throat.